Skip to content

 Important

-• Identifying possible sources of evidence to support the claim may require asking the Veteran for information concerning the traumatic incident.
-Make this request as compassionately as possible in order to avoid causing further trauma.
+• Identifying possible sources of evidence to support the claim may require asking the veteran for information concerning the traumatic incident.
+Make this request as compassionately as possible to avoid causing further trauma.

-• Although personal trauma is most often thought of as involving female Veterans, male Veterans may also be involved.
-Be sure requests for evidence/information reflect the appropriate gender of the Veteran.
+• Although personal trauma is often thought of as involving female veterans, male veterans may also be affected.
+Be sure requests for evidence/information reflect the appropriate gender of the veteran.

 Notes: The development activity must work closely with the rating activity when developing personal trauma cases.
-The procedures identified throughout this section are intended to supplement the general procedures for the development of PTSD claims provided in M21-1, Part VIII, Subpart iv, 1.A.
+The procedures identified throughout this section are intended to supplement the general guidelines for developing PTSD claims provided in M21-1, Part VIII, Subpart iv, 1.A.

 References: For more information on applying the benefit-of-the-doubt rule, see: